 This mix-up was probably caused by some sort of computer error, a mistaken bit of data that made Southwest’s systems spit up an email in my general direction.
 But I don’t actually know what happened.
 I received a series of conflicting emails, and the second email did not refer to the earlier, erroneous email.
 That’s a huge issue because when a company starts contradicting itself in rapid-fire succession over a customer channel, it’s always going to confuse the customer.
 If this confusion concerns something that’s time-sensitive – such as the departure status of a flight – confusion rapidly turns to anger.

 We want the businesses we trade with to be transparent.
 We ask them to provide us every bit of information that might help us make better decisions.
 But these demands come with an implicit request that the information supplied must be accurate, timely, and appropriate.
 Bad data is much worse than no data at all.

 Nothing is perfect.
 All businesses will make mistakes when communicating with their customers.
-How the business recognises and makes amends for their mistakes shapes the customer’s response.
+How the business recognizes and makes amends for its mistakes shapes the customer’s responsibility.
 If the transaction is impersonal and perfunctory, customer loyalty will evaporate.

 If I’d gotten an apology from Southwest – something that looked as though it had been written by a human being – I would have forgiven them their momentary lapse.
 Instead, they fed me a machine-generated message, leaving me up in the air.
 I’ll remember how Southwest made everything that should have been easy so difficult.
 They’ve lost my loyalty and a customer.
 Other airlines claim to offer great service.
 Next time I fly in the USA, I’ll take a look at those carriers – and see if they’ve learned from Southwest’s mistakes.